ibexa/documentation-developer/docs/administration/back_office/content_tree.md

 ---
-description: Configure SiteAccess, displayed content items, depth and root location for the Content Tree.
+description: Configure SiteAccess, displayed content items, depth and root location for the content tree.
 ---

-# Content Tree
+# Content tree

 With this configuration you can: